Tanq16/blog_site/_posts/2023-05-05-homelab-local-dumpster.md

 - **Link Store** &rarr; Like the other sections, there is a link paste section below, so add a link and click the "Add link!" button.
 The last section will get populated with all available links (clickable) and an option to delete.
 - **Render MarkDown** &rarr; Visit `http://<server>/print` or `http://<server>/print` to render a markdown dump in GitHub-flavored light and dark modes, respectively.
 This option doesn't persist the pastes.

-*Note:* deleting text and files requires confirmation, while links do not.
+>Deleting text and files requires confirmation, while links do not.
+{: .prompt-warning }

 To stop the container, do the following &rarr;